zefoy/ngx-perfect-scrollbar/README.md

 [runInsideAngular]      // Run perfect scrollbar inside the Angular zone.

-(<ps-event-name>)       // All perfect scrollbar events work as bindings.
+(<psEventName>)         // All perfect scrollbar events work as bindings.
+                        // Event namea are in camel case (not kebab case).
+                        // Example: ps-y-reach-start -> psYReachStart
 ```

 **DIRECTIVE USAGE**